notifee/documentation/docs/react-native/docs/triggers.md

 previous: /react-native/docs/events
 ---

-Triggers can be used to display notifications in-advance when a specific condition is met such as time or location.
+Triggers can be used to display notifications in-advance when a specific condition is met such as time.

-For example, you may wish to notify your user when they have a meeting at work, or if they're in a store to buy a birthday card for their friend.
+For example, you may wish to notify your user when they have a meeting at work.

 <Vimeo id="triggers-example" caption="Triggers Example" />

-It is possible to do this with remote notifications, but the delivery of the notification can be delayed by network connectivity or battery power of the device.

-Trigger notifications are unaffected, making them more reliable at ensuring future notifications are displayed at the correct time and place.

-With Notifee, you can create a notification that can be triggered by a timestamp, location-triggered notifications are not yet implemented.

 > Currently only supported on Android, but iOS will be coming soon.